This guidance is intended to:

 Dont forget to proofread your application form and check for any errors before submitting it to us.

 Shortlisting will take place as soon as possible after the closing date.
-When shortlisting we assess how closely your application meets the selection criteria set out in the person specification.
+When shortlisting we are making an assessment of how closely your application meets the selection criteria set out in the person specification.
 Shortlisters will go through your application in detail looking for specific evidence that you possess the knowledge, skills and experience required for the role.
 Unless you have provided specific evidence, supported by relevant examples, you are unlikely to be shortlisted.
+You will be asked to respond to the essential criteria for the vacancy you are applying for when completing Step 5 of Tates application form.

 You will be notified of whether you have been shortlisted or not via email.
 You can also check the status of your application by logging into your account.